-GATE 2014 will be conducted in the subjects (also referred to as "papers") shown in Table 4.2.
+GATE 2015 will be conducted in the subjects (also referred to as "papers") shown in Table 4.2.
 Candidates must familiarize with the paper code for the paper of their choice, as this knowledge will be required at the time of application form submission and appearing for the examination.
+A candidate is allowed to appear in ONLY ONE paper.

-Since a candidate is allowed to appear in ONLY ONE of the 22 papers for which GATE 2014 examination is being held, the candidate has to make the choice of the paper he/she wishes to write carefully.
-Table 4.2 gives the list of GATE papers and paper codes for GATE 2014.
+Since a candidate is allowed to appear in ONLY ONE of the 22 papers for which GATE 2015 examination is being held, the candidate has to make the choice of the paper he/she wishes to write carefully.
+Table 4.2 gives the list of GATE papers and paper codes for GATE 2015.